Tookmund/tookmund.github.io/_drafts/hibernate-code.md

 A full explanation is provided in the
-[commit introducing this check](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=9ea4dcf49878bb9546b8fa9319dcbdc9b7ee20f8) but there's also a shortened explanation from `cxl_mem_probe` that sets the relevant flag if it initializes a CXL memory device.
+[commit introducing this check](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=9ea4dcf49878bb9546b8fa9319dcbdc9b7ee20f8) but there's also a shortened explanation from `cxl_mem_probe` that sets the relevant flag when initializing a CXL memory device.
 ```
 * The kernel may be operating out of CXL memory on this device,
 * there is no spec defined way to determine whether this device